Francisco Javier de Lizana y Beaumont

-Francisco Javier de Lizana y Beaumont (1750 in Arnedo, La Rioja, Spain – March 6, 1815, in Mexico City) was bishop of Mexico and, from July 19, 1809, to May 8, 1810, viceroy of New Spain.
+Francisco Javier de Lizana y Beaumont (1750 in Arnedo, La Rioja, Spain – 6 March 1815 in Mexico City) was bishop of Mexico and, from 19 July 1809 to 8 May 1810, viceroy of New Spain.

 Ecclesiastical career

 Lizana did his religious studies at Calatayud and Zaragoza, where in 1771 he received his doctorate in canon and civil law.
 In 1772 he was teaching at the University of Alcalá de Henares.
 In 1795 he was designated bishop in partibus of Taumasia, and in 1801, bishop of Teruel.
 In 1802 he was named archbishop of Mexico, where he arrived in January 1803.

 His ecclesiastical administration was characterized by works of social welfare, which he pursued with diligence and honor.
 He expanded and furnished the Hospital of San Lázaro and endowed the Hospicio de Pobres (poorhouse) and the Casa de Niños Expósitos (foundling home).
 In the University he founded the chair of ecclesiastical discipline.